medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 }
 ```

-The method `close` signals to stop executing new requests.
-It wouldn't block and allows all current requests to finish successfully and release resources.
-You can also wait for closing with the `join` method or halt any activity using the `cancel` method.
+The `close` method signals the client to stop executing new requests.
+It won't block, and allows all current requests to finish successfully and release resources.
+You can also wait for the client to close with the `join` method, or halt any activity using the `cancel` method.
 For example:

 ```kotlin
 try {